MeiraGraf/frontend-home-assignment/README.md

 #### Extra credit features

  - [ ] Autocomplete of package name input
+ - [ ] "Get entire tree" option, which expands the entire tree in one click
  - [ ] Polish and UX
  - [ ] Highly reusable components
  - [ ] Tests